-New Hampshire Humanities and the Currier Museum of Art invite you to a special program featuring the writing and photography of veterans who participated in a March workshop led by Pulitzer Prize-winning war correspondent David Wood and international photo journalist Andrea Bruce.
+New Hampshire Humanities and the Currier Museum of Art hosted a special program on May 23 featuring the writing and photography of veterans who participated in a March workshop led by Pulitzer Prize-winning war correspondent David Wood and international photo journalist Andrea Bruce.

 For veterans and their friends & families: